Miner-Ninja/server-security-suite/README.md

 This script will do:
 - Update repositories and upgrade system
-- Change default ssh connection from default port 22 to custom 8822
+- Change SSH default port 22 to custom 8822 port
 - Disable SSH login for root user
 - Install and enable the UFW firewall.
 Allow connectivity for the new SSH port that we changed before
 - Install fail2ban service for preventing brute force attack for ssh and other services